danielemaddaluno/dotapp/README.md

 ```

 ### 4. Speed up the process
-You can skip this step, this is only to speed up the process of generating the .app.
+You can skip this step, this is only to speed up the process of generating the .app.<br>
-Install the "Eclipse CDT (C/C++ Development Tooling)" from the eclipse marketplace.
+Install the "Eclipse CDT (C/C++ Development Tooling)" from the eclipse marketplace.<br>
-Now you can run multiple configurations sequentially.
-Open the "Run Configurations..." window.
+After the installation you can run multiple configurations sequentially.<br>
+Open the "Run Configurations..." window.<br>
 Configure a Launch Group configuration as follows:<br><br>
 ![MultipleConfigurations](images/MultipleConfigurations.png)